-This course will help you to understand the construction of a Christmas table design.
-You will be informed about how to prepare your materials ready for use.
-The design will be demonstrated in a step-by-step format and you will construct the design yourself, with help, support and feedback provided throughout the day.
+This course will help you to understand the construction of a moss-based Christmas door wreath.
+You will be informed about how to prepare your materials ready for construction.
+The design will be demonstrated in a step-by-step format and you will construct the design yourself, with help, support and feedback throughout the day.

 There are no formal entry requirements.